bartbutenaers/node-red-dashboard-2-ui-svg/README.md

 ## Status of this project

 This repository contains an early alpha version.
-It still lacks MANY features from the [old svg node], which I had developed at the time being for the old AngularJs Node-RED dashboard (which is end of life).
+It still lacks MANY features from the [old svg node](https://github.com/bartbutenaers/node-red-contrib-ui-svg/blob/master/README.md), which I had developed at the time being for the old AngularJs Node-RED dashboard (which is end of life).

 This new node won't look in any way to the old svg node.
 I understand that people would like to have a simple replacement for their old svg node inside the new dashboard D2.
 But that won't be the case for many reasons: